MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/faq.md

 >Applies To: Windows Server 2019

-## How does System Insights integrate with Azure Monitor or System Center Operations Manager?
+## How can you use System Insights with Azure Monitor or System Center Operations Manager?

 [Azure Monitor](https://azure.microsoft.com/services/monitor/) and [System Center Operations Manager](https://docs.microsoft.com/system-center/scom/welcome?view=sc-om-1807) provide operational information across your deployments to help you manage your infrastructure.
 System Insights, in contrast, is a Windows Server feature that introduces local predictive analytics capabilities.
 Together, System Insights and Azure Monitor or SCOM can help surface the predictions across a population of devices: